 'Hello, James,' I said, as amiably as I could manage.
 'Want a drink?'
-James shook his head and frowned a little, indicating his still half-full glass.
+James shook his head and frowned a little, indicating his still halffull glass.
 It is actually physically painful for him to say sorry, I thought.
 He opened his mouth to speak.
 He frowned and closed it again.
+Then he leaned in very close to me, and said in a voice that was just over

-Then he leaned in very close to me, and said in a voice that was just over a whisper:
+Then he leaned in very close to me, and said in a voice that was just ove a whisper: